swajid/review_and_read_ahead/README.md

 * Senator Elizabeth Warren is the Kennedy of our time

 * Start your day early, finish early

+* My first job after college had a library for tech books and they had an official book on COBOL by IBM that was imported, but they kept it on a bookshelf that was behind glass and it was locked so no one could read it and you could only look at it (the cover of the book).
+Now, anyone can learn whatever they want.
+(Hopefully useful stuff)

 - my dad
 ```